Steering Through the Straits of Separation, from Choosing Your Attorney to Life After Marriage

 If person receiving alimony begins cohabitating with someone, the former partner paying the alimony might have grounds to end those payments.
 This doesn’t mean that a divorced person receiving alimony can’t pursue other adult relationships, but if those relationships move toward material interdependence – if these people share bank accounts or make joint purchases, or even if a new partner starts coming over to the alimony recipient’s house to cut the lawn – the alimony payer could ask a judge to end that payment obligation.
 Social media content – especially Twitter, Instagram, or Facebook posts – often play a big role in these cases.

-Life After a Divorce
+New Jersey Divorce Guide – Life After a Divorce

 After you reach a settlement in a divorce case, you can move on with your life, caring for your children, property, and finances, pursuing hobbies, passions, and career goals, and entering into new relationships.
 You’re legally bound by the terms of your divorce settlement agreement, but, of course circumstances do change, and in some cases you can change the terms of your settlement, too.